Favmir/UsefulCapsLock/README.md

 * Monster Hunter World/Rise - Hotkeys don't work on text boxes for some reason.
 No negative consequences(Monster Hunter doesn't ban cheats at all anyways).
 * Overwatch - Works.
 Doesn't detect this as a cheating software.
 * Team Fortress 2 - No problem.
-* Lost Ark(MMORPG) - Detects any autohotkey process on launch and refuses to log you in.
+* Lost Ark - Detects any autohotkey process on launch and refuses to log you in.
 You have to quit the script to run the game.

 ## Changelog
 [Open Changelog](Changelog.txt}